Language

 1. Exercise

-Exercise 1: Fill in the blanks with the correct term (use either Different from or The same as).
+Exercise 1: Complete each sentence using either Different from or The same as:

 1. The final match today is different ______ 2019.